shaik-rehna/Network_Inversion_for_Uncertainty_Aware_Out_of_Distribution_Detection/README.md

 * Below are the results for MNIST as in-dist and FMNIST, CIFAR10, SVHN, CIFAR100, TinyImageNet-200 as OOD datasets

-The final uncertainty-aware classifier is evaluated on multiple OOD datasets The following metrics are reported:

 ### **OOD Detection Performance** (using **uncertainty estimate (UE)** as the scoring function)